renaudwangler/ib-labs/msms030fr/lab5e2.md

 length: "00"
 ---
 # Scénario
-You have taken on the persona of Holly Dickson, Adatum's Enterprise Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
+You have taken on the persona of Dominique Skyetson, Adatum's Enterprise Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
 In this exercise, you will perform the tasks necessary to manage a Microsoft 365 Apps installation using Mobile Device Management.
 Starting in Windows 10, version 1709, you can use a Group Policy to trigger auto-enrollment to MDM for Active Directory (AD) domain-joined devices.
 The enrollment into Intune is triggered by a group policy created on your local AD and happens without any user interaction.
 This means you can automatically mass-enroll a large number of domain-joined corporate devices into Microsoft Intune.
 The enrollment process starts in the background once you sign in to the device with your Azure AD account.
-In the first task, Holly adds Microsoft 365 apps as a managed app.
+In the first task, Dominique adds Microsoft 365 apps as a managed app.
-In tasks 2 and 3 in this exercise, Holly extends the Hybrid Azure AD domain-join setup to enroll devices for cloud-based Mobile Device and Mobile Application Management (MDM and MAM).
+In tasks 2 and 3 in this exercise, Dominique extends the Hybrid Azure AD domain-join setup to enroll devices for cloud-based Mobile Device and Mobile Application Management (MDM and MAM).
 In the final task, you will verify the installation of Microsoft 365 apps for enterprise.

 # Objectifs